venomUnleashed-zz/SimpleWordCountServer/README.md

 Installation:
 ------
-1. Download and extract swcs-latest.tbz from releases folder.
+1. Download and extract swcs-latest.tbz from releases.
 2. Place your text documents in corpus folder.
 3. Run java -jar SimpleWordCountServer.jar {port} .
 This will start the server on given port.
 If unspecified the server starts at default port 10000.<br/>
 example: java -jar SimpleWordCountServer.jar 10001 launches server at 100001 port.